-A termly report on progress of all academic subjects is produced and discussed with the class teacher.
-Data is also shared with subject co-coordinators.
-Maths and English progress are reviewed as whole school termly, and a more detailed annual progress report is also produced.
-Progress made over a period of time can easily be seen, and different diversity groups can also be analysed e.g., FSM, gender, ASD etc.
+Termly progress of all academic subjects is monitored by each Key Stage Co-ordinator and discussed with the class teacher.
+Maths and English progress are reviewed as whole school termly, and a more detailed annual achievement report is also produced by the Assessment Co-Ordinator.
+Progress made over a period of time can easily be seen, and different diversity groups can also be analysed e.g., FSM, gender, ASD etc. The annual achievement report also includes evidence of non-academic progress such as improvements in communication, self-regulation or social, emotional and well-being.

 Progress reviews by the Key Stage Co-ordinators are held every term, with information cascaded to teachers via Key Stage meetings.
-Data is used from

-SOLAR (Maths and English progress), IEP achievement, attendance, and number of incidents (behaviour) to identify those students causing concern who are not on track to meet their targets.
-Action plans and interventions are then put into place, for example within the classroom, with a learning mentor, or a referral to iBase or music therapy etc. We will use the SDQ assessment to show progress for any student with a long of short/term difficulty with their Social, Emotional and Mental Health.
+Data is used from SOLAR (Maths and English progress), IEP, ILP achievement, attendance, and number of incidents (behaviour) to identify those students causing concern who are not on track to meet their targets.
+Action plans and interventions are then put into place, for example within the classroom, with a learning mentor, or a referral to iBase or music therapy etc.